sarahcsc/autocomplete/QUESTIONS.md

 ### 1. What is the difference between Component and PureComponent?
 Give an example where it might break my app.
 ### 2. Context + ShouldComponentUpdate might be dangerous.
 Can think of why is that?
 ### 3. Describe 3 ways to pass information from a component to its PARENT.
+1) Not remembering right now a way to pass information to the parent,\
+we can pass functions (or any information) from the parent to child component\
+and the child component will make the use of these functions, but the logic is done on the parent, and the update of the state needs to be on the parent too.
+One example on the project is on Suggestions.tsx, where the component receive\
+a function called selectItem from the parent (Suggestions) and then you call the function with a data from Suggestions.tsx (item).
 ### 4. Give 2 ways to prevent components from re-rendering.
+1) We can use shouldComponentUpdate, which can tell React not to re-rendering a component, even if the state or prop changes.
 ### 5. What is a fragment and why do we need it?
 Give an example where it might break my app.
 ### 6. Give 3 examples of the HOC pattern.
 ### 7. What's the difference in handling exceptions in promises, callbacks and async...await.